Video and Audio

 The type of video you choose to create will often have a significant impact on how long it takes to record and edit - and how effective it is as a learning resource.
 Five of the most popular video types are listed below, along with their strengths and weaknesses.
 For blended or fully online courses, we recommend you use a variety of different video types in your teaching to help keep your content fresh.

-Importantly, talking head videos help create a connection with your students.
-They put a face to your name, show that you are a real person, and create a social presence that allows students to get to know you.
+Talking head videos are those where you speak directly to the student, helping put a face to your name and creating a social presence that allows students to get to know you.

-You can use talking head videos to give a brief description of what your online content will cover, what students will learn, why it is important, and how it fits with later assignments and assessments.
-Use the opportunity to signpost students to important content elsewhere, define keywords and terminology, and provide a basic outline of their learning journey.
+Talking head videos can provide a brief description of what students will learn from your online content, explain why it is important, and how it fits with later assignments and assessments.
+Use them to signpost students to important content elsewhere, define relevant keywords, and provide a basic outline of their learning journey.

 Examples